Magyarosaurus: Possible eggs

 Lithostrotian eggs have been assigned to Nemegtosauridae.
 The eggs possibly belong to either Magyarosaurus dacus or Paludititan, the former being more likely.
 The Hațeg Basin was a large nesting place in the late Cretaceous, and is served as that for hadrosaurids, and titanosaurs.
 11 eggs have been assigned to Nemegtosauridae, all from the Sânpetru Formation.
 Embryos were preserved inside the eggs, and one egg shows proof of dermal armouring.

 The eggs were uncovered in 2001, during a field expedition by a Belgo-Romanian team.
 They were originally identified as in nests, but now it has been shown that no nesting structures has been preserved.

 Paleoecology

 During the early Maastrichtian, the Hațeg Basin was subhumid, and had seasonal precipitation.
 However, during the later age of the formation, a large-scale paleoenvironmental change occurred, the region transformed into an extensive wetland.

 Magyarosaurus dacus is known from the early Maastrichtian of the Sânpetru Formation, part of the Hațeg Basin in Romania.
 Also known from the Hațeg Basin are the small, basal hadrosaurid Telmatosaurus; the small nodosaurid Struthiosaurus; the maniraptorans Balaur, Bradycneme, and Elopteryx; the pterosaur Hatzegopteryx; and the two species of the euornithopod Zalmoxes.

 M. sp. is known from a vertebra.
-The vertebra was found in the latest Cretaceous of the Sebeş Formation, although it was probably eroded from the Şard Formation and placed there.
+The vertebra was found in the latest Cretaceous of the Sebeș Formation, although it was probably eroded from the Șard Formation and placed there.
 Alongside Magyarosaurus existed Kallokibotion, an ancient turtle; Balaur, a two-clawed avialan; and Eurazhdarcho, an azhdarchid.
 Alongside Magyarosaurus, Telmatosaurus and Zalmoxes also are dwarfed genera, as proven by their histology.